Piano Trio (Bernstein)

 Leonard Bernstein's Piano Trio for piano, violin, and cello was written in 1937 while he was attending Harvard University as a student of Walter Piston.
-He was influenced by the conductor Dmitri Mitropoulos.
-Several melodic ideas were recycled for use in later pieces.
-For example, the opening of the second movement was used later by Bernstein in his first musical, On the Town.
+He was influenced by the conductor Dimitri Mitropoulos.
+Several melodic ideas were recycled for use in later pieces; for example, the opening of the second movement was used later by Bernstein in his first musical, On the Town.

 Premiere

-The Trio was premiered in 1937 at Harvard University by the Madison Trio: Mildred Spiegel, Dorothy Rosenberg, Sarah Kruskall.
+The piano trio was premiered in 1937 at Harvard University by the Madison Trio: Mildred Spiegel, Dorothy Rosenberg, Sarah Kruskall.
 It was published by Boosey & Hawkes.
+The work takes about 16 minutes to perform.

 Movements

 The Trio is written in three movements: